appium/appium-xcuitest-driver/docs/guides/run-preinstalled-wda.md

 ---

-The XCUITest driver can be configured to launch an already-installed `WebDriverAgentRunner-Runner` application (WDA) on a real device.
+The XCUITest driver can be configured to launch an already-installed `WebDriverAgentRunner-Runner` application (WDA) on a real device and a simulator.
 This allows you to start a session without the `xcodebuild` command execution, improving the session startup performance.

 !!! warning